 Freelance Science and Technology Writer/Reporter/Blogger

 I began my career covering robotics and computer science and still report on both.
 What I love about these fields is that they are interdisciplinary.
-I contribute a weekly story on mobile devices and security, The Internet of Things, virtual teams, the Cloud, Open Software, and project management for CIOInsight.com.
-Last November I wrote a story on black women in tech for Essence Magazine.
+I contribute bi-weekly stories on mobile devices and security, The Internet of Things, virtual teams, the Cloud, Open Software, and project management for CIOInsight.com.
+This June and last November I wrote stories on black women in tech for Essence Magazine.
 I also report regularly on computer science for Communications of the ACM, the magazine of the Association for Computing Machinery.
 My stories on technology, innovation, and entrepreneurs have appeared in YoungEntrepreneur.com, Bloomberg Businessweek (Businessweek.com), Bloomberg.com, and FastCompany.com.
 Occasionally I write for Science Magazine, reporting for the News of the Week and News and Analysis sections, as well as for Science NOW.
 Stories also have recently appeared in U.S. News and World Report, Scientific American and ScientificAmerican.com.

 I also blogged and about science, technology and the arts for ScienceFriday.com, the site for the NPR show.
 You can see my reviews of operas, films, plays, and art exhibits pertaining to science in the blogs section in the column to the right, a little further down.